 Even though you might be still using the same subscription plan, you won’t be able to access a lot of popular shows.

 For instance, BoJack Horseman, Black Panther, and other such shows are only available in the US.
-Naturally not being able to access such popular streaming services and shows, people use VPNs to spoof their location and unblock streaming services like BBC iPlayer, foreign Netflix libraries.
+Naturally not being able to access such popular streaming services and shows, people use VPNs to spoof their location and unblock streaming services like BBC iPlayer, foreign Netflix libraries, Amazon Prime, and others.

 Around the time when streaming services started becoming popular in the mid-2008 and 2010, VPN services started advertising specific geo unblocking features.
 That obviously wasn’t taken too well by the likes of Netflix, Hulu, and other such services.

 In response to blocking VPNs, Netflix’s CEO Reed Hastings said, “The VPN thing is a small little asterisk compared to piracy.”
 He further added that “Piracy is really the problem around the world.”
 [Source]